chernolabs/scX/README.md

 A wide variety of plots are available to analyse the expression of the genes of interest in the different categories.
 Heatmaps allow normalisation of expression by gene, clustering by row and column and grouping of cells by condition.
 Similarly, dotplots allow normalisation of expression and clustering of genes.
 </p>

 <img src="/images/categories.gif" width="100%" />

-</blockquote></details>

-<details><summary> <h3>  Fields </h3> </summary><blockquote>
+### Fields

 <p align="justify">
-**Fields** allows you to analyse the expression of a set of genes in relation to numeric variables present in your dataset, such as the number of counts or pseudotime value, if present in the metadata of the sce object.
+Fields allows you to analyse the expression of a set of genes in relation to numeric variables present in your dataset, such as the number of counts or pseudotime value, if present in the metadata of the sce object.
 Below the embedding, a line plot of the average expression of the genes of interest as a function of the chosen variables and a spikeplot are displayed.
 Furthermore, you can find heatmaps sorted by the chosen numerical variable that can be divided according to some categorical variable, and multiline plots showing the comparison of the expression profile of the genes of interest along the field.
 </p>

 <img src="/images/ge_fields.gif" width="100%" />

-</blockquote></details>
-</blockquote></details>

-<details><summary> <h3>  Co-expression </h3> </summary><blockquote>
+### Co-expression

 <p align="justify">
-In **Co-expression** section you can analyse the co-appearance of pairs of genes, determine the number and percentage of cells in which each gene is expressed separately and together.
+In Co-expression section you can analyse the co-appearance of pairs of genes, determine the number and percentage of cells in which each gene is expressed separately and together.
 You can also view this information graphically in the embedding.
 In addition, the co-expression of these genes in the different conditions of any of the partitions in the dataset can be analysed by a co-detection matrix.
 </p>

 <img src="/images/coexpression.gif" width="100%" />

-</blockquote></details>
 </blockquote></details>

 ## Differential expression